boss4848/boss4848/README.md

-## Hi there!
-I'm Passakorn Puttama 👋
+## Hi there! 👋
+I'm Passakorn Puttama.
+A person who loves Android and software development.

+### 🌱 Experiences
+- Freelance full-stack developer at Reading Advantage
+- Software engineer intern, Android @ Lineman Wongnai

+### ⚡ Education
-Currently, I am studying for a Bachelor's degree in Computer Science at SIT KMUTT.
+- Bachelor of Computer Science at SIT KMUTT (CS@SIT).
 <!--
 **boss4848/boss4848** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.